-NOTE: The academic year at MSU-CVM for first-year students begins around July 1st.
-In order for an applicant to be considered for admission, all prerequisite courses must be completed by the end of the spring semester prior to matriculation to MSU-CVM.
+The academic year at MSU CVM for first-year students begins in late June or early July.
+In order for an applicant to be considered for admission, all prerequisite courses must be completed by the end of the spring semester prior to entering the program.

-To be considered for admission, in addition to meeting all academic, testing, and deadline requirements, an applicant must be in good standing at his/her current university, as well as at all colleges or universities he/she has attended.
-A student who has been dismissed from another college of veterinary medicine cannot be considered for admission to MSU-CVM.
+In addition to meeting all academic and deadline requirements, an applicant must be in good standing at his/her current university, as well as at all colleges or universities he/she has attended.
+A student who has been dismissed from another college of veterinary medicine will not be considered for admission to MSU CVM.

 - Academic Qualifications

 - Admission Deposit

 Frequently Asked Questions

 GRE General Exam

 MSU-CVM does not require the GRE General Exam.

 Do I have to send transcripts from every college I’ve attended?